WQSO

 WQSO (96.7 FM) is a commercial radio station licensed to Rochester, New Hampshire, United States.
 The station is owned by iHeartMedia, Inc. and airs a news/talk format serving the Portsmouth-Dover-Rochester media market which also includes part of Southern Maine.

 The transmitter is on Rochester Hill Road (New Hampshire Route 108) in Rochester.
 It has an effective radiated power (ERP) of 3,000 watts.
 WQSO broadcasts in the HD Radio hybrid format.
-The HD2 subchannel formerly carried an adult hits format known as "The River."
+The HD2 subchannel carries an adult hits format known as "Pop Drive".

 Programming

 Nearly all programming heard on WQSO comes from sister station WGIR in Manchester, New Hampshire.
 WQSO separates from WGIR for its own local commercials and some weekend paid brokered programming.
 Weekdays begin with a news and interview show, New Hampshire Today, hosted by Chris Ryan, also heard on several other stations in the state.
 The rest of the schedule consists of nationally syndicated shows, including The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Dave Ramsey Show, Ground Zero Radio with Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekend feature programs on money, health, law, technology and the Paul Parent Garden Club, as well as best-of editions of weekday programming.
 Some weekend shows are paid brokered programming.
 Syndicated weekend shows include The Tech Guy with Leo Laporte, Sunday Night Live with Bill Cunningham and Somewhere in Time with Art Bell.
 Most hours begin with world and national news from Fox News Radio, followed by New Hampshire news from local reporters.

-WQSO is co-flagship of the Wildcat Sports Network along with sister stations 930 WPKX and 610 WGIR.
+WQSO is co-flagship of the Wildcat Sports Network along with sister stations WPKX and WGIR.
 The network airs college football, hockey and basketball from the University of New Hampshire.